Cornstarch is a natural product used in cooking, but what’s surprising is there are Cornstarch Uses in the Garden. Find them in this article!

 3. Improve Sandy Coastal Soil

-According to research at North Carolina Agricultural and Technical State University, soil amendment such as corn starch, corn stalk, and cotton meal improve the soil structure and boost the root growth.
+According to research at North Carolina Agricultural and Technical State University, soil amendment such as corn starch, corn stalk, and cotton meal improve the soil structure and boost root growth.

 Corn starch contains the highest amount of dissolved organic carbon leached and soil penetration resistance.